ices-eg/DIG/Cyber-ToR.md

 The ICES Secretariat and all ICES member countries are under threat from cyber-attacks.
 This workshop aims to encourage activities which reduce the vulnerability of critical systems and networks, and identify effective responses for when such attacks occur.

 **Scientific justification:**
 In June 2024 the ICES Secretariat suffered a ransomware cyber-attack.
 The attack affected all in-house network and storage infrastructure including SharePoint, SQL Server databases, the www.ices.dk website, file shares, and Wi-Fi.
 During the weeks after the attack, ICES worked to bring the website back online and restore access to online tools and resources – these were all available again by July 2024.
 As part of the recovery process ICES rebuilt their systems, ensured that no traces of the ransomware remain, and now have active monitoring systems in place.
 This attack had a significant impact to ICES both in terms of direct costs and unavailability of systems.
 This workshop aims to use the lessons learned during the attack and recovery process to improve cyber-secutiry in the ICES community.

-ToR a)

-ToR b)

-ToR c)
+**ToR a)**
+It's important to identify the key cyber-security challenges that are facing the ICES community.

+**ToR b)**
+Once the challenges we will list the key measures that can be taken to reduce their risk.

+**ToR c)**
 One of the most effective defences against cyber attacks is knowledgeable people with the right skills.
 This ToR will determine whether there is a need for cyber-security training targetted at the ICES community and, if so, what it should cover.

-ToR d)
+**ToR d)**
 During the workshop it will be decided if there is value in a similar forum meeting on an ongoing basis - if so, it will propose what format it should take and, if required, draft resolutions.

 **Resource requirements:**